ScureX/Titanfall2-ModdingDocumentation/AllMethodsClean.md

-# Here are all methods without usecases.
+# Here are all methods without implementation.
 Use this to find what could be the right ones and get their usage from [AllMethods](https://github.com/ScureX/Titanfall2-ModdingDocumentation/blob/main/AllMethods.md)
-**You can search with ctrl + f**
+Methods are from the vscript folder in ```englishclient_mp_common.bsp.pak000_dir.vpk``` **You can search with ctrl + f**

 AITDM_NPCHumanSizedInit()